brunomachado37/liris_droid/README.md

     ├─...

 ```
-In order to adapt the dataset from HDF5 format to the RLDS format used in [Open-X dataset](https://robotics-transformer-x.github.io/) (for example), you need to do the following steps:
+In order to adapt the dataset from HDF5 format to the RLDS format used in [Open-X dataset](https://robotics-transformer-x.github.io/) (for example), you need to perform the following steps:
 #### a.
 Convert videos from .svo to .mp4
-Convert video of trajectories from `.svo` to `.mp4` by calling the script `svo_to_mp4.py`; the video should show both stereo camera views concatenated horizontally.

-Run from DROID directory root with: `'

-Set a data directory on top-level and either softlink to your dataset or move it inside.
-Check the file to understand each param
+/!\ Ensure you have installed a version of ZED SDK between `>=3.8 & <4.1` in order to perform the following.
+For the dataset directory, it is recommanded to create a `data` folder in the top-level of the repo where you either store directly the `success/failure` folders or just symlink them to perform the conversion.

+All the videos of the dataset are recorded as `SVO` files, which is a format from ZED cameras.
+It is required to convert the video of each trajectory from `.svo` to `.mp4`.
+You'll have to call the following script in order to do so:
 ```
 python scripts/convert/svo_to_mp4.py \
     --lab="<Your_lab_name>" \